 Mahonia repens, also known as Oregon grape, is another multi-seasonal native to include in the garden.

-In the spring, it’s dark evergreen leaves are punctuated by bright yellow flowers.
-But in the fall and winter, the foliage transforms into beautiful shades of maroon with grape-like clusters of cobalt blue berries.
+In the spring, its dark evergreen leaves are punctuated by bright yellow flowers.

 The cotoneaster family is an indispensable group of plants for winter berries.